May 2, 2023

 Remember to Warm Up & Cool Down

 A proper warm-up is essential before strength training, and it prepares your muscles for what's ahead.
+A five-minute warm-up is important before starting strength training to prevent injuries.

 The goal of warming up is to activate muscles to prevent muscular injury.
 But it will also improve your performance during the workout session.